baudelaine/ocp-esx/Build-Cluster.md

 e.g.

-> :warning: Run this on Controller
+> :information_source: Run this on Controller

 ```
 echo "" >> ~/.bashrc